 Dr. Wegenke is the chair of the Wisconsin Educational Communications Board and the Wisconsin Public Broadcasting Foundation.
 He is president of the national Fund for Campus Servant Leadership.
-He sits on the Executive Committee of the Wisconsin Technology Council and chaired its Human Capital Committee and its Personnel Committee.
+He sits on the Executive Committee of the Wisconsin Technology Council and chairs its Human Capital Committee and its Personnel Committee.
 He also sits on the Talent Development Advisory Committee and the Competitiveness Advisory Committee of “Future Wisconsin,” a project of Wisconsin Manufacturers and Commerce.
 He is a commissioner of the Midwest Higher Education Compact and serves on its Executive Committee.
 He is a member of the National Association of Independent Colleges and Universities State Executives (NAICUSE) and sits on the Executive Committee.
 He is a member of the national Council of Independent Colleges.
 He is a member and past Chair of the Wisconsin Distance Learning Authorization Board.
 He is a member of the National Association of Independent Colleges and Universities (NAICU), the Wisconsin College Savings Program Board, the Governor’s Early Childhood Advisory Council, the Madison Region Economic Partnership Business and Education Collaborative (BEC), the Equity in ESSA Stakeholder Council, the Leadership Group on School Staffing Challenges, the American Council on Education, and the Governing Board of Wisconsin Lutheran Chapel and Student Center.
 He is also a member of the Governor’s Council for Workforce Investment, sitting on the Growing Workforce Opportunities Committee.
 He was a founding member of the Friends of the Wisconsin-Chiba (Japan) Sister State, Inc. He formerly served on the editorial and advisory boards for Academic Leader and Administrator.